Project management can seem like a complex and stressful career choice – but only to the uninitiated.

 A lifetime of learning

 An added benefit of project management is that you will never stop learning, due to ever-changing demands.
 Every project you take on will have its own unique knowledge requirements, and learning how to best get across the work takes time.
 Once you conquer this hurdle, you’ll be able to appreciate all the benefits.
+There are lots of resources available online about project management, such as our article on project risk management.

 As your experience with projects grows, you will find the skills you cultivated on one project will enable you to tackle another much more efficiently.
 Project management is all about adaptation, and the most successful managers will embrace every opportunity to further develop their abilities.